Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Quotients of the five-holed sphere mapping class group

-\begin{proof} Given $g_1,\dots,g_l\in \MCG(S)$, it suffices to prove the statement replacing each $g_i$ with $g_i^K$ for some $K\neq 0$.
-Therefore, as a consequence of Nielsen-Thurston classification (see \cite[Corollary 13.3]{FarbMargalit}), up to conjugation we can assume that each $g_i$ is of one of the following types: \begin{enumerate} \item A power of the Dehn twist $\tau_\gamma$ around a fixed curve $\gamma$; \item A power of a multitwist with associated multicurve $\{\gamma,\beta\}$, for a fixed curve $\beta$ which is disjoint from $\gamma$; \item A partial pseudo-Anosov without hidden symmetries, supported on the unique component $Y$ of $S-\gamma$ which is homeomorphic to $S_{0,4}$; \item A pseudo-Anosov. \end{enumerate} In particular, every $g_i$ has infinite order.
+\begin{proof} Fix a curve $\gamma$ on $S$.
+Given $g_1,\dots,g_l\in \MCG(S)$, it suffices to prove the statement replacing each $g_i$ with $g_i^K$ for some $K\neq 0$.
+Therefore, as a consequence of Nielsen-Thurston classification (see \cite[Corollary 13.3]{FarbMargalit}), up to conjugation we can assume that each $g_i$ is of one of the following types: \begin{enumerate} \item A power of the Dehn twist $\tau_\gamma$ around $\gamma$; \item A power of a multitwist with associated multicurve $\{\gamma,\beta\}$, for a fixed curve $\beta$ which is disjoint from $\gamma$; \item A partial pseudo-Anosov without hidden symmetries, supported on the unique component $Y$ of $S-\gamma$ which is homeomorphic to $S_{0,4}$; \item A pseudo-Anosov. \end{enumerate} In particular, every $g_i$ has infinite order.
 Up to taking further powers, we can make the following modifications to the collection of elements under consideration: \begin{itemize} \item Suppose that two elements are commensurable up to conjugation, say for simplicity of notation $g_1$ and $g_2$.
-Then, up to taking a common power of all the elements in our collection, we can find $g\in G$ and integers $a,b$ such that $g_1=g^a$ and $g_2$ is conjugate to $g^b$.
-We can then replace $g_1$ and $g_2$ with $g^{gcd(a,b)}$, without changing the subgroup normally generated by the collection. \item Similarly, another configuration that we would like to “simplify” is where two elements of type (3) have commensurable images in $Y$, say again that the two elements are $g_1$ and $g_2$.
-Up to taking powers of all elements, and replacing $g_2$ with a conjugate, this means that there exists $g\in G$ of type (3) such that $g_1=g^a$ and $g_2=g^b\tau_\gamma^c$, for some integers $a,b,c$.
+Then, up to taking a common power of all the elements in our collection, we can find $g\in \MCG(S)$ and integers $a,b$ such that $g_1=g^a$ and $g_2$ is conjugate to $g^b$.
+We can then replace $g_1$ and $g_2$ with $g^{gcd(|a|,|b|)}$, without changing the subgroup normally generated by the collection. \item Similarly, suppose that two elements of type (3) are not commensurable in $\MCG(S)$ but have commensurable images in $\MCG(Y)$.
+Again, denote them by $g_1$ and $g_2$.
+Up to taking powers of all elements, and replacing $g_2$ with a conjugate, this means that there exists $g\in \MCG(S)$ of type (3) such that $g_1=g^a$ and $g_2=g^b\tau_\gamma^c$, for some integers $a,b,c$.
 The subgroup $\langle g_1,g_2\rangle$ coincides with $\langle\tau_\gamma^r, g^s\tau_\gamma^t\rangle$ for some integers $r,s,t$, since any subgroup of $\mathbb Z^2\cong \langle \tau_\gamma,g\rangle$ is of that form.
-We can then replace $g_1,g_2$ with $\tau_\gamma^r$ and $g^s\gamma^t$, and then possibly repeat the procedure in the previous bullet if the new collection contains commensurable elements. \end{itemize} Now, assume first that there are no elements of type (2).
-By \cite[Proposition~4.3]{short_HHG:I}, there exists a colourable short HHG structure for $\MCG(S)$ where every $g_i$ of type (4) generates a cyclic direction, up to taking a suitable power.
-Furthermore, by \cite[Proposition 4.5]{short_HHG:I}, we can also assume that every element of type (3) has a power that generates a cyclic direction.
-This is because, whenever $g_i$ is a partial pseudo-Anosov, every virtually cyclic subgroup containing the restriction of $g_i$ to the interior of $Y$ is cyclic, as $g_i$ has no hidden symmetries; so we are in the context of \cite[Remark 4.6]{short_HHG:I}.
+We can then replace $g_1,g_2$ with $\tau_\gamma^r$ and $g^s\gamma^t$, and then possibly repeat the procedure in the previous bullet if the new collection contains commensurable elements. \end{itemize} Assume first that there are no elements of type (2).
+By \cite[Proposition~5.1]{Short_HHG:I}, there exists a colourable short HHG structure for $\MCG(S)$ where every $g_i$ of type (4) generates a cyclic direction, up to taking a suitable power.
+Furthermore, by \cite[Proposition 5.2]{Short_HHG:I}, we can also assume that every element of type (3) has a power that generates a cyclic direction.
 Then Theorem~\ref{thm:quotient_short_HHG} ensures that we can find some integer $N>0$ such that $\MCG(S)/\langle\langle \{g_i^{K_i N}\}\rangle\rangle$ is a short HHG, and in particular hierarchically hyperbolic.